rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Khlentzos [^Khlentzos2011-2]
 -   *Resisting Scientific Realism* [^Wray2018]
+-   The problem of induction.
+See also: [The problem of induction](scientific-method.html#problem-of-induction)
 -   Instrumentalism
     -   Positivism; linguistic frameworks; principle of tolerance; verificationism
 -   Underdetermination